-If you’ve found a policy that ticks the boxes for the level of cover you need, and that is also friendly on your wallet, it’s still important to review it regularly to make sure it matches your circumstances.
+If you’ve found a policy that ticks the boxes for the level of cover you need, and is also friendly on your wallet, it’s still important to review it regularly to make sure it matches your circumstances.

 If there have been changes, you should inform your provider.
 But doing this could mean the cost of your premiums change, too.
 For example, if you have moved home, upgraded your home’s security, or recalculated the value of your home’s contents, your premium could be impacted.
 But not all changes will result in a premium decrease.